shknth/nova/README.md

 - NASA for providing Earth observation data
 - The Space Apps Challenge for the opportunity to contribute to cleaner, safer skies
+- OpenAQ, MERRA for the open source dataset